-5. Linear Independence
+5. Linear independence

-As illustrated in Figures 9 and 13, the pattern of refinement typically used in IGA is to split faces into fourths.
-Our proof of linear independence is facilitated if all new control points along a new knot line are inserted simultaneously, such as the six new control points in Figure 11.a.
+As illustrated in Figs. 9 and 15, the pattern of refinement typically used in IGA is to split faces into fourths.
+Our proof of linear independence of the blending functions is facilitated if all new control points along a new knot line are inserted simultaneously, such as the six new control points in Fig. 11.a.
 Our discussion focuses on new rows, but applies to new columns as well.